 Omaha, NE, and Overland Park, KS

-There's a lot you won't find at Fat Brain Toys -- the "licensed, violent, cheaply made" stuff.
+There's a lot you won't find at Fat Brain Toys, such as the "licensed, violent, cheaply made" stuff.
 Here, the focus is on quality products that entertain and educate in play-friendly, visually stimulating spaces filled with light, colors, and plenty of awe-inspiring displays.
 It has its own line of toys now sold at the Smithsonian and other museum gift shops.

-Phillips is big on outdoor fun, with nature, sports, and riding toys, as well as on trains -- the store has traditionally had a giant kit set up with buttons to push that activate windmills, crossing bars, and other working parts, as well as a conductor tower kids can climb up in.
+Phillips is big on outdoor fun, with nature, sports, and riding toys, as well as on trains.
+The store has traditionally had a giant kit set up with buttons to push that activate windmills, crossing bars, and other working parts, as well as a conductor tower kids can climb.
 Around Easter, bunnies are sometimes brought in to pet.